apache/cloudstack-documentation/source/installguide/configuration.rst

    Support for Edge zones has been added with 4.18.0 and these zones will only be supported on KVM hypervisors

 An Edge Zone is a simpler, light-weight zone which may often contain a single hypervisor host.
 There will be no need for shared storage, public and management physical networks for an Edge zone.
 To work with limited compute resources, an Edge zone will not deploy system VMs.
-This type of zone only support shared and L2 guest networks.
+This type of zone only supports shared and L2 guest networks.
 For virtual routers of a shared guest network, a direct-download System VM must be added after adding the zone.

 #.
 For an Edge zone, you will be asked to enter the following details